PACIFIC ISLAND HOOKS

 Unlike some artisans, I refuse to use glue and purchased plastic buttons when finishing my pieces.
 From the first step of choosing the very best raw materials obtainable... to the final step of each sculpture's exhausting hand sanding process... you will behold nothing but complete beauty with each individual piece.

 All cords are hand braided by me, with different lengths, styles and colors to choose from.
-I personally carve, sand and polish every cord button, or “toggle” from fossilized ivory, bone or shell.
+I personally carve, sand and polish every cord button, or “toggle” from fossilized bone, bone, stone, or shell.
 Each hook is tied to its own cord slowly and carefully, ensuring a clean, sharp, elegant chevron lashing.

 The craftsmanship and quality of each piece is guaranteed to please for a lifetime.